DanWahlin/NodeExpressMongoDBDockerApp/README.md

 # Node.js with MongoDB and Docker Demo

 Application demo designed to show how Node.js and MongoDB can be run in Docker containers.
 The app uses Mongoose to create a simple database that stores Docker commands and examples.

-##To run the app with Docker Containers:
+Interested in learning more about Docker?
+Visit https://www.pluralsight.com/courses/docker-web-development to view my Docker for Web Developers course.

 ###Starting the Application with Docker Compose